jefffhaynes/BinarySerializer/README.md

 ### FieldCrc16Attribute ###

 The FieldCrc16 attribute is a built-in extension of the FieldValueAttributeBase that allows for the computation of an unsigned 16-bit checksum.

-*Note that this attribute is only used during serialization.
-The CRC is not checked during deserialization.*
+If the BindingMode is any other than OneWayToSource, the CRC will also be checked during deserialization and an exception thrown if the actual value does not match the computed value.

 ```c#
 public class Packet